I’ve been asked a lot about what camera I use, what lens I shoot with, how I take photos by myself, and so on.

 You can decide how blurry you want your background (a simplified way to look at aperture), and your camera will automatically adjust the other settings.

-I have three lenses:
+I have three lenses in my camera gear:

 Sigma 24mm f/1.4